-Note for oval shaped ripening fruit with smooth waxy surface and fine
+|Passion fruit.
+Note oval-shaped ripening fruit with a smooth waxy surface and fine white specks.

 (Photo by jemasmith)